 Most dogs suffer from skin problems.
 A typical telltale sign of skin issues in dogs include scratching and itching.
 If your dog develops skin infection, you will notice inflamed, flaky, scaly or red skin.
 In some cases, the dogs will experience hair loss.
 The main cause of skin issues in dogs includes skin infection, parasites, and allergies.
 If your dog’s skin looks abnormal or scratching or chewing constantly, make sure you see your vet before these health problems worsen.
 Another common skin problem in dogs is a skin allergy.

 Parasites are a common problem for dogs in any corner of the world.
 They can be internal parasites such as intestinal worms or external parasites such as ticks and fleas.
-Preventative treatments help significantly to prevent parasites attacks to your pet.
+Preventative treatments at this site can help significantly to prevent parasites attacks to your pet.
 You can reduce and easily discern skin infection and parasites depending on how often you should wash your dog.
 Therefore, ensure you wash your dog regularly to ensure you do away with the parasites as early as possible.

 A myriad of reasons causes vomiting.
 Although you do not have to rush your fluffy friends to a vet every time you see your dog vomiting, you should be cautious enough not to ignore the problem.
 Throwing up can be a telltale sign of a gastrointestinal blockage, dietary indiscretion, and toxicity.
 Contact your vet if vomiting persists.